$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Conclusions

-We have performed a detailed phenomenological analysis of the twin Pati-Salam model, which is capable of explaining the $B$-anomalies, while simultaneously accounting for the fermion masses and mixings of the SM.
-The basic idea of this model is that all three families of SM chiral fermions transform under one PS group, while families of vector-like fermions transform under the other one.
-Vector leptoquark couplings and SM Yukawa couplings emerge together after mixing of the chiral fermions with the vector-like fermions, thereby providing a direct link between the $B$-anomalies and fermion masses and mixings.
-We have studied a simplified version of the model which is able to explain second and third family charged fermion masses and mixings via effective Yukawa couplings, which arise naturally from mixing effects with a fourth vector-like family of fermions.
+Firstly, we presented a simplified version of the model that is able to explain second and third family charged fermion masses and mixings via effective Yukawa couplings, which arise naturally from mixing effects with a fourth vector-like family of fermions.
 However, with only a single vector-like family the model is unable to explain the $B$-anomalies in a natural way, as it does not achieve the flavour structure required by 4321 models, and hence is over constrained by flavour-violating processes such as $B_{s}-\bar{B}_{s}$ meson mixing.
 The latter are mediated by a heavy colour octet and a $Z'$ that also acquire flavour-violating couplings with chiral fermions.

 We then extended the simplified model to include three vector-like families, together with a $Z_{4}$ discrete symmetry to control the flavour structure.
-Remarkably, such a model can explain the $B$-anomalies and second and third family charged fermion masses and mixings, while remaining compatible with all low-energy observables.
-The extended version of the simplified twin Pati-Salam model allows for larger flavour-violating and purely left-handed $U_{1}$ couplings as required to address the $B$-anomalies \cite{Geng:2021nhg,Angelescu:2021lln,Altmannshofer:2021qrr}, thanks to mixing between a fourth and fifth vector-like families which also mix with the second and third generations of SM fermions.
-A sixth vector-like family is included to mix with the first SM generation, for the sake of suppressing any FCNCs involving first generation fermions.
-The mechanism resembles the GIM suppression of FCNCs in the SM, featuring a similar Cabbibo-like matrix which is present in leptoquark currents, but not present in neutral currents mediated by the coloron and $Z'$.
+This version of the model allows for larger flavour-violating and dominantly left-handed $U_{1}$ couplings as required to address $R_{D^{(*)}}$, thanks to mixing between a fourth and fifth vector-like families which also mix with the second and third generations of SM fermions.
+A sixth vector-like family is included to mix with the first SM generation, for the sake of suppressing any FCNCs involving first and second generation fermions.
+The mechanism resembles the GIM suppression of FCNCs in the SM, featuring a similar Cabbibo-like matrix which is present in leptoquark currents, but not in neutral currents mediated by the coloron and $Z'$.

-The extended simplified twin Pati-Salam model considered here has the virtue of being renormalizable and hence fully calculable.
-However, it is fair to say that the phenomenological constraints require certain couplings to be large, although still in the perturbative domain all the way up to the 1 PeV scale of the embedding twin Pati-Salam symmetry, for a range of couplings compatible with the $B$-anomalies.